-As described below, we confirm recent surface wave studies that established that the fast-axis directions of azimuthal anisotropy for intermediate and long period ( $>\sim 50$ sec) Rayleigh waves approximately align with present-day plate motions.
-We show, however, that at shorter periods fast-axes align nearer to the paleo-spreading direction as hypothesized by Nishimura and Forsyth (1988, 1989).
+As described below, we confirm previous surface wave studies that established that the fast-axis directions of azimuthal anisotropy for intermediate and long period (>~ 50 sec) Rayleigh waves approximately align with present-day plate motions.
+We show, however, that at shorter periods fast-axes align nearer to the paleo-spreading direction.
 This suggests that anisotropy in the shallow upper mantle is "frozen in" or "fossilized" and represents the conditions of formation of the lithosphere rather than the current ambient flow direction.
 Below the shallow lithosphere, fast axis directions more nearly conform to present-day plate motions.
-A two-layered system of anisotropy also has been suggested to explain observations of shear-wave splitting near Hawaii (Wolfe and Solomon, 1998), although in that study the orientation of the deeper anisotropy is postulated to be related to return flow to the Pacific Superswell.
+A similar two-layered system of anisotropy has been suggested to explain observations of shear-wave splitting near Hawaii (Wolfe and Solomon, 1988).